HundredVisionsGuy/Five-Frameworks-in-55-Minutes/README.md

 Tools you'll want
 ---------
+* CodePen
+  - this is a free online based tool that keeps getting better
-* CodePen - this opens up chromebook only
+  - this opens up the possiblity for chromebook
+  - We'll begin our presentation with my blank slate Codepen called *CSS Framework Template[https://codepen.io/hundredvisionsguy/pen/QWwxVop]*
-* Optional tools worth looking at {
+* Optional tools worth looking at:
   - VS Code (essential text editor)
   - NodeJS (for JavaScript frameworks like React, Vue, and Angular)
     + Note: you can install this on a chromebook if you have terminal, but I am not sure how possible that is or how excited your IT folks will be